timescale/docs/install/installation-windows.md

     `C:\Program Files\PostgreSQL\<version>\bin`.
     </highlight>

-1. If installing PostgreSQL version 15.1.1 or above, make sure OpenSSL 1.1.1 is installed on the system.
 1. Download the TimescaleDB installation `.zip` file from our [Windows releases][windows-releases].
 1. Locate the downloaded file on your local file system, and extract the files.